collin80/SavvyCAN/README.md

 # SavvyCAN
 Qt based cross platform canbus tool
-(C) 2015-2017 EVTV and Collin Kidder
+(C) 2015-2018 EVTV and Collin Kidder

 A Qt5 based cross platform tool which can be used to load, save, and capture canbus frames.
 This tool is designed to help with visualization, reverse engineering, debugging, and capturing of canbus frames.

 Really requires at a resolution of at least 1024x768.
 Fully multi-monitor capable.
+Works on 4K monitors as well.

 You are highly recommended to use the
 [CANDue board from EVTV](http://store.evtv.me/proddetail.php?prod=ArduinoDueCANBUS&cat=23).